Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Numerical simulations and validation of the existence of highly transmitting eigen-wavefronts

-Fig. \ref{fig:focus} considers the same experimental setting as in Fig. \ref{fig:opt convergence} with a target at $(D / 2,5.4\lambda)$ and plots the focus achieved at the target by exciting a focusing wavefront as in (\ref{eq:afoc}).
+Fig. \ref{fig:focus} considers the same setup as in Fig. \ref{fig:opt convergence} with a target at $(D / 2,5.4\lambda)$ and plots the focus achieved at the target by exciting a focusing wavefront as in (\ref{eq:afoc}).
 The modal coefficients are plotted in Fig. \ref{fig:IModeDecomp}.
-Fig. \ref{fig:EigModeDecomp} shows the sparsity of the modal coefficients of the optimal focusing wavefront when expressed in terms of the basis given by the right singular vectors of the $S_{11}$ matrix (or equivalently, the eigenvectors of $S_{11}^{H}\cdot S_{11}$).
+Fig. \ref{fig:EigModeDecomp} shows the sparsity of the modal coefficients of the optimal focusing wavefront when expressed in terms of the basis given by the right singular vectors of the $S_{11}$ matrix or equivalently, the eigenvectors of $S_{11}^{H}\cdot S_{11}$.

-Fig. \ref{fig:focus convergence} plots the intensity achieved when using $N_{B}$ bases vectors for the algorithms described in Section \ref{sec:FocusingAlgorithms} in the same experimental setting as in Fig. \ref{fig:focus}.
-The new algorithm which utilizes the eigenvectors of $S_{11}^{H}\cdot S_{11}$ associated with its smallest eigenvalues reaches the optimal intensity with significantly fewer iterations than the coordinate descent algorithm.
-Furthemore, the number of iterations taken will not depend on the number of modes controlled unlike coordinate descent methods that use fixed bases vectors.
+Fig. \ref{fig:focus convergence} plots the intensity achieved when using $N_{B}$ bases vectors for the algorithms described in Section \ref{sec:FocusingAlgorithms} in the same setup as in Fig. \ref{fig:focus}.
+The new algorithm which computes the bases $B$ from the eigenvectors of $S_{11}^{H}\cdot S_{11}$ associated with its smallest eigenvalues reaches $95$\% of the optimal intensity with significantly fewer iterations than the coordinate descent algorithm.
+This fast convergence to the near-optimum is the principal advantage of the proposed method.
+Figure \ref{fig:focus convergence} shows that this convergence behavior is retained even when the number of control modes is reduced.
+We obtain similar gains for the setting where there are multiple focusing points.

 Finally, we consider the setting where the scatterers are absorptive.
 Here, backscatter minimization as a general principle for increasing transmission is clearly sub-optimal since an input with significant absorption can also minimize backscatter.
 We defined gain as $\topt / \tnorm$.
 Here we have $D=197\lambda, L=3.4\times10^{5}\lambda, r=0.11\lambda, N_{c} = 4.3\times10^{5}$ (Absorbing Dielectric), $ n_{d} = 1.3-j\kappa, M = 395$, and $\overline{l}=6.69\lambda$.
 In Fig. \ref{fig:absorb}, we compare the gain obtained by using the backscatter minimizing wavefront to the gain obtained by the optimal wavefront (that utilizes information from the $S_{21}$ matrix) for various $\kappa$, as the thickness of the scattering system increases.
 We obtain an increase in transmission and the methods described again produce dramatic gains whenever the scatterers are weakly absorptive.